LeshenkaZevnoski/ExfiltrationTool/README.md

 - Dummy form fields to mimic legitimate traffic.
 - Simple Python Flask server to receive and reassemble files.

-> **Disclaimer:** This tool is for educational purposes only.
-Unauthorized use for malicious purposes is illegal and unethical.
+> **Disclaimer:** Unauthorized use for malicious purposes is illegal and unethical.
+I hold no responsibility for any misuse.

 ## Prerequisites